angrox/spacewalk-api-scripts/Readme.md

 spacewalk-api-scripts
 =====================

+2021-10-12: EOL.
+This repo is deprecated and archived.

 What is this?
 -------------
 These are a few scripts which utilize the spacewalk api to perform various tasks.